glihm/starkli/book/src/subcommands/signer.md

-# Wallet
+# Signer

-A wallet is a software managing cryptographic keys associated to a blockchain user.
+A signer is a software managing cryptographic keys associated to a blockchain user.
 A user has to sign transactions in order to interact with the blockchain.

 Starkli proposes two ways to interact with the key pair: